DmitriiGrebeniuc/Gathr/docs/database-schema_updated.md

 ### Table
 - `auth.users`

-Application-level tables are functionally rooted in the profile layer, which references `auth.users.id`.
+Application-level tables are functionally rooted in the profile layer, which is queried by client features through user IDs.

 ## 3. Profiles